BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Johannes Fischer, Arec Jamgochian, Markus Zechner, and Dylan Asmar for their insights into this work.
-This work is supported by funding from the Standard Institute for Human-Centered AI and OMV.
+We would like to thank Johannes Fischer, Arec Jamgochian, Markus Zechner, Dylan Asmar and Ashwin Kanhere for their insights and comments on this work.
+This work is supported by funding from the Stanford Institute for Human-Centered AI (HAI), Stanford Mineral-X, and OMV.